-Language matters, a new resource from the Network of Alcohol & other Drugs Agencies (NADA) and the NSW Users & AIDS Association (NUAA) has been launched online.
+Language matters is a resource created by the Network of Alcohol & other Drugs Agencies (NADA) and the NSW Users & AIDS Association (NUAA) and is available online.

 Developed for the non-government alcohol and other drugs (AOD) sector, the resource encourages workers to move away from out-dated terms like 'drug user' and 'addict' which stigmatise people who use drugs.